-Don’t miss the Lisbon Cathedral, also called the Sé or Santa Maria Maior, which is one of the main churches in the city.
+Don’t miss Lisbon Cathedral – also called the Sé or Santa Maria Maior – which is one of the main churches in the city.
 The entrance fee for the Cathedral’s Gothic cloister is €2.50, while access to the Cathedral is free.

-Not too far from Castelo de São Jorge, you can hop on the historic yellow trams.
-From Martim Moniz, take the Tram 28 which will take you past many main points of interest in Lisbon (and help you avoid some hills).
+Not too far from Castelo de São Jorge, you can hop on one of the historic yellow trams.
+From Martim Moniz, take the Tram 28; it will take you past many main points of interest in Lisbon (and help you avoid some hills!).
 Tram 28 runs all the way to Campo de Ourique.
-The trams get very packed, it’s worth attempting to catch them before 11am, especially in the summer, to avoid the crowds.
+The trams get very packed, so it’s worth attempting to catch them before 11am, especially in the summer, to avoid the crowds.

 Getting to Alfama from easyHotel Lisbon:

 The Martim Moniz tram stop is a 20-minute walk from easyHotel Lisbon.
 From here you can wander through Alfama, or catch the tram through Alfama and see the main sights.
 There are also buses that you can catch in the direction of Alfama.